 __________

-Next Steps After Sending Letter
+What to Expect After Sending the Letter

-Issuers of a cease and desist letter should plan for two outcomes, a situation where one is able to compromise and one where they cannot.
-If the offender reaches out and affirms, they are not legally required to cease the specified action or are not infringing the said rights, negotiations can be held to resolve the issue.
-However, if one cannot compromise or the offender fails to respond to the letter, legal action would be legal action.
-Legal action can result in compensation for damages and/or a court-issued cease and desist order directing the offender to stop the specified activity.
+Issuers of this letter should plan for two outcomes, one where they can compromise and one where they cannot.
+If the offender contacts you and affirms that they are not legally required to cease the specified action or are not infringing the said rights, negotiations can be held to resolve the issue.

 Frequently Asked Questions